kailash-manasarovar/statement/docs/timeline/2023/december.md

 - She told me she was Finnish and had been at the center for months.
 - She said she had been feeling extremely miserable, that the other women were horrible, and that I had cheered her up.
 - The other women there, apart from Jess, did seem to be a bit miserable.
 It's not clear why.
-- We talked a few times after that, and on one occasion she appeared to be repeating what had been cyber-stalker themes such as how older women feel less beautiful, things like this.
+- We spoke a few times after that, and on one occasion she appeared to be repeating common cyber-stalker themes I was very familiar with, such as how older women feel less beautiful, things like this.
-- Actually, the words were so precisely like the constant insults I read online, I was taken aback a little.
+- Actually, her words were so precisely like the constant misogynist insults I was reading online, I was taken aback a little.
 - She asked me if I didn't mind giving her and her much younger boyfriend a lift back to Madrid.
 - They were musicians.
 - He had his cello with him and she had her ukelele.
 - He seemed a little high maybe; grinning and pleasant.
 - Apparently she was flying back to Finland in the next few days, but he was from Germany and I wasn't sure where he was going.
+He may have been studying music in Spain.
 - Nothing much of what she told me made sense.
 - When we arrived at their hostel, she told me she wanted to sing me a song.
 - She got her ukelele out and started to play.